Access Token

 • Header: Contains information about the token type and encryption algorithm

-• Payload: Contains claims such as user ID, permission scope, and expiration time
+• Payload: Contains claims (information) such as user ID, permission scope, expiration time

-• Signature: The signature used to verify that the token hasn’t been tampered with
+• Signature: Signature to verify the token has not been modified

 RESPONSE